shyamexe/e-commerce-using-bloc/README.md

 # e_commerce

-A ecommerce Flutter project using bloc.
+A ecommerce Flutter app using bloc.

 ## Getting Started